JianhuiShi/Canidae-CREF-analysis/README.md

   * #### `enrichmentAnalysis` directory

     * **`gene_enrichment_analysis.R`**
     This script performs the gene enrichment analysis by the Wilcoxon scoring method on the polarized gene eigenvectors.
-The results are saved in `results/enrichment/RData`.
+The results are saved in the directory `results/enrichment/RData`.

     * **`format_enrichment_result.R`**
     This script formats the raw enrichment results (.RData) in `results/enrichment/RData` into readable files (.xlsx).
-The results are saved in `results/enrichment/xlsx`.
+The results are saved in the directory `results/enrichment/xlsx`.

     * **`enrichment_utils.R`**
     This script contains functions we defined for enrichment analysis.